Strobe (comics): Fictional character biography

 The Mutant Liberation Front (MLF), including Strobe, first came on the scene to demand the liberation of two incarcerated mutants, Skids and Rusty Collins.
-They destroy an energy plant as proof of their convictions.
-The group tries to free them by force, but this only ends in confusion.
 During the break-in, Cable tries to intervene and a prison guard accidentally shoots Rusty.
-Skids believes that it was Cable who shot her friend, so she decides to side with the MLF.
+Skids believes Cable is responsible and sides with the MLF.

-The New Mutants track the team down to Madripoor and get in a few conflicts with them.
+The New Mutants track the team to Madripoor and enter several conflicts with them.
 Even with the help of Sunfire, the MLF manages to capture several of the New Mutants.
 However, their victory is short-lived with the arrival of Wolverine who helps the teens liberate their kidnapped friends.
-But before the MLF can be caught, they teleport to safety.
+Before the MLF can be caught, they teleport to safety.

-Strobe next appears with an MLF strike force who attempt to break Nasty Boys members Slab and Hairbag out of prison.
-They succeed and then set their eyes on destroying the Tucker clinic, however they are thwarted by X-Factor who had been tipped off by MLF member Tempo.
-With their leader almost being captured, the MLF once more escapes to freedom.
+Strobe next appears with an MLF strike force who attempt to break Slab and Hairbag out of prison.
+They succeed and intend to destroy the Tucker clinic, but are thwarted by X-Factor and escape.

-As the events of the X-Cutioner's Song begin to unfold, the MLF finds itself collecting an array of ancient relics.
-The team, including Strobe, split into strike forces to steal the various artifacts that will help Apocalypse from his slumber.
-Later on, in X-Factor #85, the New Mutants, X-Factor and the X-Men discover the latest MLF base in Dust Bowl, Arkansas.
-After an intense battle, all member of the MLF are captured and taken into custody, though Strobe severely damages Rogue's eyesight, resulting in a long recovery.
+In X-Cutioner's Song, the MLF collects several ancient relics that can awaken Apocalypse.
+Later on, in X-Factor #85, the New Mutants, X-Factor and the X-Men discover an MLF base in Dust Bowl, Arkansas.
+After an intense battle, the MLF members are captured and taken into custody, though Strobe severely damages Rogue's eyesight.

-In the wake of M-Day—an event in which a mentally ill Scarlet Witch depowered over 90% of the mutant population—Strobe was shown to be one of the many who lost her powers (revealed in New Avengers #18).
+Strobe is among the millions of mutants who lose their powers to the Scarlet Witch in Decimation.
+She regained her powers later through unknown means, and then joined the mutant nation of Krakoa.

 Powers and abilities

-Strobe formerly had the ability to project heat and light blasts capable of blinding, scorching, or melting opponents and objects, and create energy shields.
+Strobe has the ability to project heat and light blasts capable of blinding, scorching, or melting opponents and objects, and create energy shields.

+Other versions

+Age of Revelation

+A potential future version of Strobe appears in "Age of Revelation".
+This version is a member of the Seraphims, who are loyal to Revelation.

+What If

+An alternate universe version of Strobe appears in What If.
+This version assisted Magneto and the Mutant Liberation Front in taking over the United States.
+During a fight in Washington DC, Strobe is killed when Magneto unknowingly detonates a nuclear warhead that was inside a Sentinel.